By Mark Piatt

 The more a person uses their essential oils, the more often they need to purchase essential oils.

-The best way for companies to get people to purchase their essential oils is to get them to believe their essential oil is the purist.
+The best way for companies to get people to purchase their essential oils is to get them to believe their essential oils are the purists.
 These companies say that since their essential oils are pure and natural, their essential oils are safe and can heal all sorts of ailments naturally if you ingest the essential oil.
 But you must purchase the essential oil only from their company.

 Many of these companies may even direct you to a study or two that indicates a certain essential oil may have a positive effect on the body when ingested.